 Recent MLRC clients have even engaged in friendly weightlifting competitions.
 Clients also have the option to practice yoga.
 As you can read in the interview with Director George Rutherford, he is a certified personal trainer and yoga instructor.

 While yoga tends to get brushed aside as a complement to “real” exercise, it has much to offer, especially for those in recovery.
-Yoga has the weight of thousands of years behind it—years of study, meditation, and development of a practice that trains the mind and body to achieve calm awareness.
+Yoga has the weight of thousands of years behind it—years of study, meditation, and the development of a practice that trains the mind and body to achieve calm awareness.

 You can read all about the history of yoga, types of yoga, and the medically-proven benefits of yoga in articles all over the Internet.
 Instead of repeating/rephrasing those articles for you here, I’ll share what I’ve learned from my own practice of yoga, how it has led me to greater peace, confidence, and self-awareness—something I believe it will do for you, too.